raccooncow/maya-assist-biped-rig/README.md

 ### File Structure
 project.py – The Python script that generates the basic bipedal rig.

-requirements.txt – Libraries and needed information for the program to function.
+requirements.txt – Libraries that are neccessary for code.

 README.md – Project overview, instructions, and descriptions.